rstacruz/cheatsheets/stencil.md

 <my-component name='Groot' />
 ```

 That's the same example in the [Readme](https://github.com/ionic-team/stencil), that's as simple as you can get!
+Just use `<my-component>` like you would use any other HTML tag.

 ### DOM events